Man arrested for alleged attack on transgender woman in a New York subway station - KTVZ

 Valle and a woman with him called Daniari anti-transgender slurs, spitting on her and slapping the phone out of her hand, she said.
 Daniari said the couple threatened her with a concealed gun before fleeing.

-Valle was assigned a public defender who could not be reached for comment Friday evening.
+Valle’s counsel declined to comment.
+Valle pleaded not guilty at a hearing Friday.
 His next court appearance is scheduled for February 11, according to court records.

 ‘Just like every other New Yorker’